 Saying Your Final Goodbyes: The Top Funeral Planning Tips

 More than 2.7 million people die in the U.S. every year, saying your final goodbyes and planning a funeral can be difficult.

-Not all of them have a funeral at the time of their death.
-But the vast majority of people do have some kind of funeral service, regardless of whether they chose to be buried or cremated.
+Although not everybody has a funeral at the time of their death, the vast majority of people do have some kind of funeral service.

 The funeral planning process can be very difficult on those families that have to go through it.
 The grief that they feel can make it almost impossible for them to focus on putting the right plans into place.